 - Manage HR related documents

-Are you still using a printed-out Excel spreadsheet to manage and schedule your employees, but you don't want to invest in a scheduling app just yet?
-Try our online, responsive restaurant scheduling template.
-It's accessible from your phone or computer, as well as your employees' phones and computers, and any changes you make will show up for your staff.
+Are you still using a printed-out Excel spreadsheet to manage and schedule your employees?
+No shame in that.
+If you're not ready to invest in a scheduling app just yet, try this digital, responsive restaurant scheduling template.
+It's accessible from your phone or computer, as well as your employees' phones and computers, and any changes you make will immediately show up for your staff to see.

 Let's be real: Life happens.
-There are a variety of unavoidable and unpredictable reasons your restaurant staff many have to call out of work last minute including illnesses, family matters, and the like.
+There are a variety of unavoidable and unpredictable reasons your restaurant staff may have to call out of work last minute, including illnesses and family matters.

-Handling these personal emergencies with compassion and understanding is the best thing you can do as a manager, it lets your employees know you care for both their professional and personal wellbeing and that they can trust and rely on you when times inevitably get tough.
+Handling these personal emergencies with compassion and understanding is the best thing you can do as a manager.
+It lets your employees know you care for both their professional and personal wellbeing and that they can trust and rely on you when times get tough.

-In today's competitive job landscape, employees want to work for companies who care.
-Matt Tenney, author of Serve To Be Great: Leadership Lessons From A Prison, A Monastery, And A Boardroom puts it best,
+Not only that, but in today's competitive job landscape, employees want to work for companies who care.
+Matt Tenney, author of Serve To Be Great: Leadership Lessons From A Prison, A Monastery, And A Boardroom puts it best:

-When an employee calls out of work, encourage the staff member to check the schedule and reach out to others who may not be scheduled for that day so you're not short staffed for a shift, then record the scheduling change in your restaurant's manager's daily log.
+When an employee calls out of work, encourage them to check the schedule and reach out to others who may not be scheduled for that day so you're not short-staffed for a shift, then record the scheduling change in your restaurant's manager's daily log.

 Another option to cut down on employees calling out of work last minute is to create an employee attendance points system.